Pure Substance in Chemistry – Definition and Examples

 PURE SUBSTANCE EXAMPLES

-As per the above definitions, all elements and compounds are pure substances.
-Some examples of pure substances are –
+According to the definitions above, all elements and compounds qualify as pure substances.
+Examples of pure substances include:

-- Pure gold, pure silver, pure copper, pure iron, etc. are elements with the same kind of atoms.
+- Elements: Pure gold, pure silver, pure copper, and pure iron, which consist of only one type of atom.

-- Pure sugar, pure water, etc. are compounds with the same kind of molecules.
-They contain different kinds of atoms, but the proportion of these combining atoms by weight is always constant.
+- Compounds: Pure sugar and pure water, which consist of identical molecules.
+Although these molecules contain different types of atoms, the ratio of these atoms by weight always remains constant.

 IMPURE SUBSTANCES WITH EXAMPLES

-- A clear-looking tap water is not a pure substance, because it contains a small number of dissolved minerals and gas in it.
-It is these dissolved minerals provide taste to water, otherwise, water is tasteless.
+- Tap Water: Clear-looking tap water is not a pure substance because it contains small amounts of dissolved minerals and gases.
+These dissolved minerals give water its taste; otherwise, pure water is tasteless.

-- Fruit juice is an impure substance, as it contains sugar, minerals, salts, and a number of other organic compounds.
+- Fruit Juice: Fruit juice is an impure substance as it contains sugar, minerals, salts, and various organic compounds.

-- Milk is not a pure substance, as it contains a number of different compounds such as – fats, carbohydrates, protein, salts, vitamins, and water.
-Further, the proportions of these compounds vary from one cow to that of another.
+- Milk: Milk is not a pure substance because it consists of different compounds, including fats, carbohydrates, proteins, salts, vitamins, and water.
+Moreover, the proportions of these compounds vary from one cow to another.

-- Honey is an impure substance, as it contains a number of molecules of other substances in addition to sugar.
+- Honey: Honey is an impure substance as it contains various molecules of substances in addition to sugar.

-- Brass an alloy made by combining copper and zinc is not a pure substance in chemistry.
-It contains atoms of two different elements not chemically combined with each other.
+- Brass: Brass, an alloy made by combining copper and zinc, is not considered a pure substance in chemistry.
+It contains atoms of two different elements that are not chemically bonded.

 FREQUENTLY ASKED QUESTIONS